NNTin/d-flows/docs/ACT_USAGE.md

 This document complements the [`ACT_SETUP_GUIDE.md`](./ACT_SETUP_GUIDE.md) and focuses specifically on testing the `step-summary.yml` and `discord-notify.yml` workflows with various input combinations and scenarios.

-> **Note**: This guide covers unit testing of individual workflows.
-For integration testing of complete release cycles and multi-workflow scenarios, see [INTEGRATION_TESTING.md](./INTEGRATION_TESTING.md).

 ## Prerequisites 📋

 Before using this guide, ensure you have: